preignition/program-user-guide/how-to-guides/survey-app/surveys/redirection-after-completing-survey.md

 ---
-description: >-
-  This page shows you how to deteremine where a repondent will be redirected to after completing a survey
+description: This page shows you how to determine where a respondent will be redirected after completing a survey
 ---

 # Redirection after completing survey